ouspg/CryptoCourse/Week8Exercises/README.md

 ## Task 3: Testing TLS connections with OpenSSL ##

 In this task you are to test a website of your choosing with the help of OpenSSL.
 The OpenSSL Cookbook section 2: [Testing TLS with OpenSSL](https://www.feistyduck.com/library/openssl-cookbook/online/ch-testing-with-openssl.html) will be **very helpful** in this task.
+You can also use `nmap` and suitable scripts like [this](https://nmap.org/nsedoc/scripts/ssl-enum-ciphers.html). **Be mindful that some methods of testing may be invasive and may be considered 'hostile' by the server.
+If you choose to use such tools, please test only sites that approve of this type of testing e.g. have an active bug bounty program**.
+You can always ask the course staff for advice, if you need any assistance.

 **3.1** Choose a website that supports HTTPS/TLS.
 What versions of TLS are supported?
 What ciphersuites are supported?
 Are there any preferences set by the website?